Blog vs a website … which one is the best online platform for sharing your message?

-Boy … you would have thought these proponents would have cried off by now.
-But, let’s forget about them … just take a look at the direction the online world is taking and you will see that it makes sense to have a blog EVEN if you decide to build websites too (and, I do encourage both … more on that later) because blogs make podcasting, videocasting and social networking a lot easier, even if you are non technical.
+Boy … you would have thought those proponents would have cried off by now.
+But, let’s forget about them … just consider that content management software make podcasting, video blogging and social media sharing a lot easier, even if you are non-technical.

 - No one reads blogs anyway.